Curious-Junior/Opencv_Feature_Snippets/Summaries.md

 **The mathematical definition of a ridge is very complex, please see ![wikipedia](https://en.wikipedia.org/wiki/Ridge_detection#Computation_of_variable_scale_ridges_from_two-dimensional_images) for a adquate expalanation.**
 The computation of a ridge however is realtively simpler:

-- The intensity of a risge is defined by the following equation:
+- The intensity of a ridge is defined by the following equation:
   ![](https://wikimedia.org/api/rest_v1/media/math/render/svg/8966ab3703612cf38dd49239d338e9829e78ac84)
-- _t_ is the scale-space representation of the image.
+- Where _t_ is the scale-space representation of the image.
 - The main principal curvature of the ridge is defined by the following equation:
   ![](https://wikimedia.org/api/rest_v1/media/math/render/svg/3cafac8e1bc8b41dcaa0a480023f3a5015c615e6)

 ## Harris Corners: